October 25 2013

 Video on Innovative Research on Employer Practices: Improving Employment for People with Disabilities

-See also: Kevin Hallock's October workspan column and his upcoming December column (to be posted December 9, 2013), and the full USA TODAY story: "Study: Workers with disabilities paid 10% less" by Jayna Omaye, Medill News Service, posted 6:30 p.m.
-EDT October 23, 2013.
+See also: Kevin Hallock's October workspan column and his December column, and the full USA TODAY story: "Study: Workers with disabilities paid 10% less" by Jayna Omaye, Medill News Service, posted October 23, 2013.

 The conference and research presented therein is funded to Cornell University by the U.S. Department of Education National Institute on Disability and Rehabilitation Research (NIDRR) for a Rehabilitation Research and Training Center (RRTC) on Employer Practices Related to Employment Outcomes among Individuals with Disabilities (grant #H133B100017).
 The contents of this conference do not necessarily represent the policy of the Department of Education, and you should not assume endorsement by the Federal Government (Edgar, 75.620 (b)).